ReachOut.com uses cookies to give you the best experience. Find out more about cookies and your privacy in our policy.

 If GAD prevents you from going to school or work, or from participating in your usual tasks or hobbies, it could be considered a serious mental illness.
 But not everyone experiences the same level of anxiety, and some people with GAD may only experience mild or moderate challenges.
 All levels of anxiety are treatable.
 Learn more about getting help for anxiety here.

-What triggers GAD?
+What causes GAD?

 Other things that can trigger GAD include having an imbalance of the brain chemicals that regulate your mood, experiencing a long-term health condition, and misusing drugs or alcohol.